Norbert Vollertsen: Life and career

-The North Korean government has portrayed him as a dishonest media manipulator who is suffering from mental instability.
+The North Korean government has portrayed Vollertsen as a dishonest media manipulator who is suffering from mental instability.
 His wife, reacting to his decision to stay in South Korea as an anti-Kim activist, divorced him and she is raising their children with a partner.
 In 2003, Vollertsen stated, "My wife blamed me for not taking care of my family.
 She said my vision, my goals, my projects, were worth much more to me.
 And afterwards, I realised she was right.
 I do not want to sacrifice my family.
 But I know my wife and her partner are taking care of my children, and that they are safe and healthy.
 But the North Korean children are not".

 In September 2006, Vollertsen claimed that while he was in Seoul and before he made a speech on North Korea, he had been attacked by a gang and he also claimed that he had been run over by a taxi cab.

 He has written the book Inside North Korea: Diary of a Mad Place, published in 2004.
 It was earlier translated into Japanese by Midori Segi and published in Japan in 2001.

+Sexual abuse indictment

+In June 2013, Vollertsen was put on trial in Germany for the repeated sexual abuse of a 13-year-old.
+He was sentenced to three years in jail.